Ceres Bethel AME Church: History

 In the years before the American Civil War, there was a substantial population of African-American slaves and freemen in the area, working several large local farms, especially the Lee family holdings.
 There had been an AME church in the Burkittsville area since about 1838 or 1839.
 In 1858 the congregation's trustees bought a 1.25 acre parcel on the mountainside above Burkittsville for $16.50.
-A church is believed to have been erected on the site shortly after, and Daniel Ridout was assigned to the congregation, together with others on his circuit.
+A church is believed to have been erected on the site shortly after, and Daniel Ridout was assigned to the congregation as pastor, together with others on his circuit.

 Ridout and his family lived at the base of the mountain.
 In 1862 the area was occupied by Confederate forces in the days leading up to the Battle of South Mountain, and the Ridout family was treated with both courtesy and disrespect by the soldiers.
-The battle was fought over the mountainside non September 14, 1862, and the Ridout family observed many dead soldiers from both sides.
+The battle was fought over the mountainside on September 14, 1862, and the Ridout family observed many dead soldiers from both sides.
 Following the Battle of Antietam two days later, the church was used as a hospital.
 Several Confederate dead were buried near the church, later to be re-interred in Hagerstown and Frederick.

 Following emancipation, a small community grew on the mountainside near the church.
 In 1870 the present church was built, and the former church building was converted to a school.
 The school building has since disappeared.

 The congregation dwindled in the middle of the 20th century.
 In 1984 the church closed, and the congregation moved to the AME church in Knoxville, Maryland.
 Preservation efforts came to naught, and the church deteriorated.